Teyk0o/Peek/README.md

 ## Overview

-**PEEK** is a lightweight, open-source network monitoring tool written in C. It provides real-time visibility into TCP connections established on your Windows machine, with intelligent filtering and process association.
+**PEEK** is a lightweight, open-source network monitoring tool written in C. It provides real-time visibility into TCP and UDP connections (both IPv4 and IPv6) established on your Windows machine, with intelligent filtering and process association.

 It aims to fill the gap between heavy tools like Wireshark and limited CLI utilities like `netstat`, offering a **modern, GUI-driven experience** without sacrificing performance.